micmejia/bible-dump/AMPC/Luke/Luke 2.md

-And the Child grew and became strong _in spirit_, filled with wisdom; and the grace (favor and spiritual blessing) of God was upon Him.
+And the Child grew and became strong in spirit, filled with wisdom; and the grace (favor and spiritual blessing) of God was upon Him.